HIPAA Compliance and SIEM: Meeting Standards in 2020cesmng

 As we’ve come into the ever-connected digital era, the sheer amount of data processed through healthcare, educational, and corporate systems has risen exponentially, and with it has ushered out simple reactionary monitoring against undeveloped criminals.
 Threats from both inside and out are real and can end up buried in mile-high mountains of individual logging events.

 What sort of practices does HIPAA mean for my CISO, in a technical sense?

 HIPAA, at the bare minimum, requires audit logging policies to be in place with six-year retention as a technical reference for users, apps, and systems.
 This means that all actions relating to policies and documents pertaining to the act must be logged, and those logs stored for at least six years from their last modification or reference date.

-What’s the purpose of a SEIM, and what can it do that manual rules and analysis can’t?
+What’s the purpose of a SIEM, and what can it do that manual rules and analysis can’t?

-A SEIM, or Security Information and Event Management system, makes sure that all of the statistics you need the most, such as specifics to comply with different regulations, are up-to-date and easily accessible.
-Where SEIMs shine, however, is their 24/7, behind-the-scenes, analysis of the hundreds of thousands of logs of every event.
+A SIEM makes sure that all of the statistics you need the most, such as specifics to comply with different regulations, are up-to-date and easily accessible.
+Where SIEMs shine, however, is their 24/7, behind-the-scenes, analysis of the hundreds of thousands of logs of every event.